-In 2021, a new project called “Snapshot Europe” was conducted and led by the Max Planck Institute for Animal Behaviour, Germany.
+In 2021, a new project called “Snapshot Europe” was initiated and led by the Max Planck Institute for Animal Behaviour, Germany.
 The goal was to collect systematic wildlife camera trap data on mammals across as many study sites in Europe as possible during September and October.

 To ensure Ireland was represented in a small way in the project, camera traps were deployed as a joint initiative of University College Dublin and the University of Freiburg, Germany.
 10 camera traps were deployed at 20 sites around central county Wicklow following the Snapshot Europe protocols.
-Although small by international standards, this work was, unintentionally, the largest systematic camera trap deployment ever conducted in Ireland to date.
+Over 10,000 photographs were captured with 6 wild mammal species identified.

 As a special thank you, every individual or company who donates the cost of a full camera trap setup (€218) will get the opportunity to name it.
 Every image we share online will mention the name of the camera it was captured on.
 A perfect way to promote your business’s involvement in the project or honour the memory of a loved one who cared about nature.

 This project has also been supported by the following local businesses who have each sponsored a camera trap to place in the field as part of the project:

-As we check our 20 cameras across Wicklow throughout the months of September and October, we'll be sharing all the best images right here.
+As we check our cameras across Wicklow throughout the months of September and October, we'll be sharing all the best images right here.
 What will we see this year?
 Check back regularly for updates or follow us on our social channels.